 Later in 2018, he was again called up ahead of a domestic training camp in Florida (May 9), ahead of two friendlies in Honduras (May 17 and May 19).
 He was again called up by the U-20s in September 2018 ahead of the Four Team International Tournament, but could not join the side due to injury.
 In late October, he was called up by the U-20s for an additional time, ahead of the 2018 Concacaf U-20 Championship, a tournament which he helped the U.S. win.
 He was named captain of the team and started each of their first three Group Stage matches, all victories.
 He started the first match of the qualification stage, vs. Costa Rica (November 16), in which the U.S. won and clinched a berth in the 2019 FIFA U-20 World Cup.
 He also started the final vs. Mexico, a 2-0 win (November 21).

 In 2019, Real was called-up for a camp in San Pedro del Pinatar, Spain, where he started two friendlies for the U-20s against France (March 22) and Japan (March 25).
 On May 10, he was named to the U.S. roster for the 2019 FIFA U-20 World Cup in Poland.
-He made a substitute appearance in the opening Group Stage match, vs. Ukraine (May 24) and Qatar (May 30) as the U.S. advanced to the Knockout Round, where they finished as quarterfinalists.
+He made substitute appearances in two Group Stage matches, vs. Ukraine (May 24) and Qatar (May 30) as the U.S. advanced to the Knockout Round, where they finished as quarterfinalists.